qgis/QGIS-Documentation/source/docs/training_manual/vector_analysis/reproject_transform.rst

    :align: center

 * Click **[OK]**.
-* Click on the |crs| button to change the project CRS.
+* Click on the |projectionEnabled| button to change the project CRS.
 * Choose your newly defined projection (search for its name in the :guilabel:`Filter` field).
 * On applying this projection, the map will be reprojected thus: